 There will be a large reduction in disposal costs.

 Most homeowners feel pride in knowing that so much material was diverted from the wastestream!

 How long does it take to deconstruct a building?

 This will depend on the size of the building, logistics, permitting, and several other factors.
-A rough estimate for a single family home is that it will take about two weeks longer to deconstruct than to demolish.

 How much does it cost to deconstruct a building?

 This also varies based on numerous factors, including whether you use a workforce training crew vs. private crew, the size of the building, location, percentage of salvageable materials, and more.